betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

 ### Direct integration of MOAB with VisIt

 VisIt supports a variety of parallel I/O and execution paradigms for interacting with data in disk files through database plugins.
-The most commonly used paradigm is the Multiple Indpendent File ([MIF](https://www.hdfgroup.org/2017/03/21/mif-parallel-io-with-hdf5/)) paradigm.
+The most commonly used paradigm is the Multiple Independent File ([MIF](https://www.hdfgroup.org/2017/03/21/mif-parallel-io-with-hdf5/)) paradigm.
 In this paradigm, a large, coherent mesh is decomposed into pieces (shards, chunks, domains) that are distributed to a number of different files.
 In parallel, each VisIt MPI rank is assigned some number of those pieces.
 If there are more MPI ranks than pieces, some ranks get no pieces.